Sakura2022/Minecraft-Bedrock-Server-Tutorial/README.md

 ![Image text](https://i0.hdslb.com/bfs/article/5c21da8ec79cace90b66d3749acc6cbef06f3594.png@1256w_892h_!web-article-pic.webp)

 Here are several options to choose from.
 If only a few ports need to be forwarded, use the first rule.
 For example, in the case of Minecraft Bedrock Edition, it uses UDP protocol on port 19132, so mapping this port is sufficient.
-You can search for your current public IP address on Baidu.
-Actually, dynamic IPs don't change too frequently.
+You can search for your current public IP address on Google.
+Actually, dynamic IPs won't change that frequently.

 The scope of renting a server is even broader.
-First, you need to consider whether to choose a domestic server or an overseas server.
-The advantage of domestic servers is their proximity, resulting in lower latency.
+First, you need to consider whether to choose a domestic server (China) or an overseas server.
+The advantage of domestic servers is their proximity, resulting in lower latency (for China user).
 However, the disadvantages are quite evident; domestic servers are very expensive compared to foreign servers with similar specifications, and there's the issue of bandwidth.
 The bandwidth of a domestic 1Mbps server is simply unbelievable.
 Foreign servers often have higher latency, but they have many other advantages.
 Firstly, they are cheaper, and they offer abundant bandwidth options, such as 500Mbps, 1Gbps, and 2Gbps, which are quite common.
-Server providers you might encounter usually include Tencent Cloud, Alibaba Cloud, Oracle, Amazon Web Services, and others.
+Server providers you might encounter usually include Tencent Cloud, Alibaba Cloud, Oracle, Amazon Web Services, and so on.

 Oracle provides free servers, but they are difficult to obtain.
 Errors often occur after the credit card verification is completed in the final step.
 My advice is to use genuine information, avoid using proxies, and make sure the address you provide matches your credit card address and IP.
-Also, it seems that due to aggressive actions in China, it's very difficult to get an account with a domestic card.
-I failed several times, and finally succeeded with an American credit card.
+Also, it seems that due to the amount of people in China, it's very difficult to get an account with a Chinese Credit card.
+I failed several times, but finally succeeded with an American credit card.
 So, I recommend that people overseas give it a try.

 The region you choose during registration is the region of the server.
 Free accounts cannot simultaneously open servers in multiple regions.
 If registration is successful, having this account is quite valuable.
 You can simultaneously use two 1-core 1GB RAM AMD servers (bandwidth: 480Mbps) and one 4-core 24GB RAM ARM server (bandwidth: 2Gbps) or two 2-core 12GB ARM servers (bandwidth: 1Gbps).
 I chose the Osaka region in Japan, and perhaps because it's so popular, there was no inventory for ARM servers.
 However, two AMD servers are already very comfortable.
 For such servers, Linux becomes the primary choice, as Windows Server not only consumes performance but is also a paid service.